About acne

 - Try to leave the acne alone.
 Squeezing or picking pimples can lead to more inflammation and make the acne worse.
 It can also cause scarring.

 Your child can also try over-the-counter acne treatments like salicylic acid or benzoyl peroxide to unclog the pores.
-It’s best to speak to a pharmacist before trying these treatments because they can lead to dryness or irritation.
+It’s best to speak to a pharmacist before trying these treatments because they can lead to skin dryness or irritation.

 Moderate or severe acne